 You have the right under certain circumstances to have your personal information erased.
-Your information can only be erased if your personal information is no longer necessary for the purpose for which it was collected, and we have no other legal ground for processing the data.
+Your information can only be erased if your data is no longer necessary for the purpose for which it was collected, and we have no other legal ground for processing the data.

 You have the right to restrict the processing of your personal information, but only where:

-If you have any queries or concerns you would like to raise about our use of your personal information or if you are not happy with how we manage your personal information, you have the right to lodge a complaint with a supervisory authority.
+If you have any queries or concerns you would like to raise about our use of your personal information or if you are not happy with how we manage your personal data, you have the right to raise a complaint with a supervisory authority.
 The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns

 Yes, we keep our PrivacyNotice under regular review and we will place any updates on this webpage.
 This Privacy Notice was published on 13/11/2018 and last updated on 21/01/2022.